CosmicCEO/Multi-Agentic-Project-Team/README.md

 under `skills/` so the plugin loader finds them.
 Grok accepts the `.claude-plugin/` layout; there is no separate `.grok-plugin/` copy.

-Gemini and `agy` have no common marketplace with Claude/Grok.
+Gemini `agy` have no common marketplace with Claude/Grok.
 They keep using `./scripts/refresh-team.sh`.

 If you want to pull in more skills from an external collection like